cultivo-hy/cultivo-hy.github.io/_posts/2019-01-31-Statistics 정리.md

 ### AVERAGE

 The average (also called the mean) is probably well understood by most.
-It represents a "typical" value.
+It represents a “typical” value.
 For example, the average temperature for the day based on the past is often given on weather reports.
 It represents a typical temperature for the time of year.

 The average is calculated by adding up the results you have and dividing by the number of results.
 For example, suppose we have wire cable that is cut to different lengths for a customer.
 These lengths, in feet, are 5, 6, 2, 3, and 8.
 The average is determined by adding up these five numbers and dividing by 5.
 In this case, the average (X) is:

-X = (5+6+2+3+8)/5 = 4.8
+​									X = (5+6+2+3+8)/5 = 4.8

 The average length of wire for these five pieces is 4.8 feet.

 ### STANDARD DEVIATION